Win a Jim Clark Special Edition Lotus Evora GT410 Sport

 Frequently Asked Questions

 Yes, Jim Clark was an international hero and we welcome competition entries to help support our charity from around the world.
-The winner will be responsible for collection from the UK.
+The winner will be responsible for collection of the prize from the UK.